 Visit Maya Bay

-The second most popular thing to do here while backpacking Koh Phi Phi, visiting May Bay.
+The second most popular thing to do here while backpacking Koh Phi Phi, visiting Maya Bay.
 This place was made famous by the film The Beach, starring Leonardo DiCaprio.
-Though throughout the years the number of travelers it attracted was not sustainable and it fell subject to overtourism.
-As a result, the Thai government made the move to close it from June to September 2018.
-Though they quickly realized this was not enough time and have closed Maya Beach indefinitely.
+Though throughout the years the number of travelers it attracted was not sustainable and it fell subject to over-tourism.
+It was closed for a certain period of time, though has now reopened and welcomes hundreds of tourists per day.

 Unfortunately, the only access to Viking Cave is via boat.
 Though if you have booked a day trip it is likely you will drive past here.
 This impressive cave is located on the northeastern side of the island.
 It is naturally formed on the side of an impressive limestone cliff.

 For the best snorkeling, I recommend heading to Hat Yao.
-This is a beach on the south coast of Phi Phi Don and just a 30-minute walk from Ton Sai.
+This is a beach on the south coast of Phi Phi Don and is just a 30-minute walk from Ton Sai.
 Once there you can spot clownfish and if you’re lucky you may even see a black-tipped reef shark!

 The perfect way to finish off a busy bay on Koh Phi Phi is by grabbing a drink and watching the fire show.
 These happen each night on Loh Dalum Beach.
 There are a handful of bars along the beach and each one puts on a fire show once nightfall hits.

 Kayaking To Monkey Beach

 One popular activity while backpacking Koh Phi Phi is visiting Monkey Beach.
 Sure you can easily hire a private longtail boat to take you there.
-But, for those looking for more of an adventure, why not hire a kayak?
+But, for those looking for more adventure, why not hire a kayak?

 There are plenty of places offering rentals on both sides of the island.
 Though for the purpose of visiting Monkey Beach, you will want to hire it from the Loh Dalum Beach Side.
 The rental should cost you approximately $12.70 / 400 THB.